Diamond (1798 ship)

 Diamond was launched in 1798 at Quebec.
 French privateers captured her three times, the third time retaining her.
-In between she carried slaves.
+In between she sailed as a slave ship in the triangular trade in enslaved people.
 Her third capture occurred while she was on a whaling voyage.
 Her last voyage took her from Île de France to Bordeaux where she was decommissioned in January 1809.

 British career

 Diamond was the first 500-ton (bm) vessel built at Quebec since the British occupation.

 Diamond entered Lloyd's Register in 1800 with Anderson, master, Beatson, owner, and trade London-Halifax.

 The French privateer Grand Décidé captured "The Diamond Transport, from Halifax to Portsmouth" around end-October 1800.
 On 1 November the Royal Navy Cutter Viper recaptured Diamond.
 Viper sent Diamond into Falmouth, where she arrived on 3 November.

 In 1801 Diamond's ownership changed.
-The entry in Lloyd's Register is illegible, but the entry in the 1802 issue shows her master as Clark, her owner as Parry & Co., and her trade as London-Africa.
+The entry in the online copy of Lloyd's Register is illegible, but the entry in the 1802 issue shows her master as Clark, her owner as Parry & Co., and her trade as London-Africa.

 On 24 August 1801 Captain James Clark received a letter of marque.
-Diamond then made two slave trading voyages under Clark.
+Diamond then made two under Clark's command transporting enslaved people.

+1st voyage transporting enslaved people (1801–1802): Diamond left London on 31 August 1801.
+In 1801, 147 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 23 of these vessels sailed from London.

-1st slave voyage (1801–1802): Diamond left London on 31 August 1801.
-She then delivered 391 slaves to Trinidad, where she arrived on 1 March 1802.
+Diamond then delivered 391 captives to Trinidad, where she arrived on 1 March 1802.
 She returned to London on 13 June.

+2nd voyage transporting enslaved people (1802–1803): Diamond left London on 13 September 1802.
+In 1802, 155 vessels sailed from English ports, bound for Africa to acquire and transport enslaved people; 30 of these vessels sailed from London.

-2nd slave voyage (1802–1803): Diamond left London on 13 September.
-She arrived at Havana, Cuba, on 1 April 1803.
-There she landed 389 slaves.
+Diamond arrived at Havana, Cuba, on 1 April 1803.
+There she landed 389 captives.
 As Diamond was returning from Havana on 9 August she encountered the French privateer Bellona, which took her captive.
 However, HMS Goliath recaptured Diamond on the 12th and sent her into The Downs.
 A few days later Diamond ran on shore a few miles below Gravesend and bilged.
 Diamond arrived back in London on 31 August.

-Next, Diamond became a whaling ship for J. Hill & Co. with destination the South Seas.
+Next, Diamond became a whaling ship for J. Hill & Co., with destination the South Seas.
 Captain Mark Munro (or Monro) received a letter of marque on 31 August 1804, and sailed her from Britain on 17 September 1804 with destination Isle of Desolation.
 She was at Desolation on 25 February 1805.
 She was also reported to have been "all well" there on 5 May.